Men's health campaign makes awards shortlist

 The campaign has been shortlisted in four categories at the Public Sector Communications Awards 2016.

-The winners are due to be announced at an awards ceremony at The Emirates Stadium on Wednesday.
+The winners are due to be announced at an awards ceremony at The Emirates Stadium tonight, Wednesday.